bootsy52/XBeeUartMQTTProxy/README.md

 java -jar UARTProxy.jar /dev/ttyS1 GATEWAY localhost 1882 1881
 ```

-in you MQTT applicatioin you then set the broker URL to tcp://localhost:1882
+in your MQTT applicatioin you then set the broker URL to tcp://localhost:1882

 on your gateway which is attached to the network and able to reach the broker via TCP/IP you run the command
 (assuming the XBee device is attached to /dev/ttyS1 and the broker host is 192.168.0.5 listening on default port 1883)